handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Known limitations

 - Some screen readers may incorrectly read the number of rows and columns when frozen rows and columns are enabled.
-- The `aria-rowcount` attribute is intentionally set to "-1" due to most screen readers either ignoring it or misinterpreting it.
-This setting is particularly aimed at ensuring accuracy with screen readers like VoiceOver.
+- The `aria-rowcount` attribute is intentionally set to `-1`, because most screen readers either ignore or misinterpret it.
+This configuration ensures accuracy with screen readers like VoiceOver.
 We plan to revise this approach once screen readers consistently handle the `aria-rowcount` attribute correctly.
 - Dynamic ARIA attributes are sometimes omitted by screen readers.
-- When using frozen rows and columns, NVDA and JAWS may incorrectly announce the current column header.
+- When using [frozen rows](@/guides/rows/row-freezing.md) and [columns](@/guides/columns/column-freezing.md), NVDA and JAWS may incorrectly announce the current column header.

 ## API reference